Chart Color Schemes

 Pallara features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 90.3% of all households, including 52.4% couples with children, 27.9% couples without children, and 8.6% single parent families.
-Non-family households comprise the remaining 9.7%, with lone person households at 8.9% and group households comprising 0.9%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 3.0.
+Non-family households make up the remaining 9.7%, with lone person households at 8.9% and group households comprising 0.9%.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households